My contact info:

 Per.
 8 Entomology

 About Me: I have a B.S. degree in Wildlife from Humboldt State University (1995).
-I was born here in the SF Bay Area, and lived in Arcata (Humboldt County) for 9 years, and returned to the East Bay in 1999.
-I have traveled to New Zealand, Kenya, Canada, and have visited about 25 states in the U.S. I have been teaching since 2001, and I love teaching science.
+I have traveled to New Zealand, Kenya, Iceland, Argentina, Canada, and have visited about 25 states in the U.S. I have been teaching since 2001, and I love teaching science.
 I credit my high school Zoology teacher for being such an inspiration in fostering a lifelong interest in biological sciences, which has guided me into an exciting and rewarding career and profession.

 Potential aging techniques of Virginia opossums (Didelphis virginiana).